SabbellaLaharika/DS_Visualization_and_QUIZ_App/README.md

 ### First of all you need to make following changes in the DatabaseConnection.java file in codes package:
 ####       - change user for driver manager if you are not using the root as a user for mysql database in your system at line 3439
 ####       - change the password to your password at line 3440

+## Use this link watch the output https://rebrand.ly/prg2vyx